openlayers/jsdoc-plugin-typescript/README.md

 1. Parse the referenced module for an `@module` tag.
 2. If a tag is found and it has an explicit id, use that.
-3. If a tag is found, but it doesn't have an explicit id, use the file path relative to the **nearest shared parent directory**, and remove the file extension.
+3. If a tag is found, but it doesn't have an explicit id, use the module's file path relative to the root directory, and remove the file extension.

+**NOTE:** The root directory will be `process.cwd()` unless any source files are outside it, in which case, the root folder is considered the nearest shared parent directory of all source files.

 ## What this plugin does